paulrbts/dotfiles/readme.md

 ```

 You can tweak the shell theme, the Oh My Zsh settings and much more.
 Go through the files in this repo and tweak everything to your liking.

-Enjoy your own Dotfiles!

-## Thanks To...

-I first got the idea for starting this project by visiting the [Github does dotfiles](https://dotfiles.github.io/) project.
-Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
-[Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
-Thanks to [Taylor Otwell](https://twitter.com/taylorotwell) for his awesome Zsh theme!
-And lastly, I'd like to thank [Maxime Fabre](https://twitter.com/anahkiasen) for [his excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a `Brewfile` and [Mackup](https://github.com/lra/mackup).

-In general, I'd like to thank every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.
-Your work means the world! :earth_africa: :heart: